 The oldest still-operating bakery in Rio, Casa Cavé’s interior, exterior and menu remain close to its origins.
 Most famously, it sells the Portuguese pastel de Belém, also called pastel de nata, a sweet egg custard sitting in a crispy pastry shell and caramelized on top; the tarts were invented in the 1830s by monks at a Lisbon monastery who used egg whites as a low-tech method of starching sheets and got creative with the leftover egg yolks.
 We recommend asking that the pasteis be warmed in the oven and sprinkled with cinnamon.

-A heavenly host of Portuguese pastries with religious names graces Cavé’s shelves, many likewise invented at convents or monasteries: the puff pastry Jesuita (the Jesuit), folded around cream and topped with meringue and chestnuts; the rose-shaped, powdered-sugar-covered and almond-filled pastel de Santa Clara (St. Claire’s cake); the dusted almond cake toucinho do céu (touch of heaven); the sticky cake papo de anjo (angel’s chins); and the unforgettable barriga de freira (nun’s belly), egg custard with breadcrumbs wrapped in rice-paper casings, such that it resembles a paunch.
-These sit between sugar-drenched palmiers, lemony girassol cookies and Portuguese versions of the multi-layered French mille-feuille (here called mil-folha).
+A heavenly host of Portuguese pastries with religious names graces Cavé’s shelves, many likewise invented at convents or monasteries: the puff pastry Jesuita (the Jesuit), folded around cream and topped with meringue and chestnuts; the rose-shaped, powdered-sugar-covered and almond-filled pastel de Santa Clara (St. Claire’s cake); the dusted almond cake toucinho do céu (bacon from heaven, a reference to the lard used in the original Portuguese version); the sticky cake papo de anjo (angel’s chins); and the unforgettable barriga de freira (nun’s belly), egg custard with breadcrumbs wrapped in rice-paper casings, such that it resembles a paunch.
+These sit between sugar-drenched palmiers, lemony girassol cookies and Portuguese versions of the multi-layered French mille-feuille (here called mil-folhas).

 For those who would like a traditional breakfast to accompany rich coffee or the wide variety of teas, we recommend the torrada (toasted loaf bread) topped with white Minas cheese and honey.
 Juices such as pineapple, orange and the cranberry-like sour acerola from northern Brazil offer fresh side notes to Cavé’s delightful sugar overload.
 In addition to the pink building crowning the corner of Uruguaiana and Sete de Setembro streets, Cavé has another location two doors down on Uruguaiana, a quiet tea room entered through a pastry-filled hallway.
 Small but magnificent columns adorn the middle of its dining area, which is ringed by long mirrors set over a row of colorful encaustic cement tiles, typical of Spain, Portugal and many old Rio buildings.